-A friend asked me recently if there was a place where the pieces that I write might be found assembled together.
+A friend asked me recently if there was a place where the pieces that I write might be found gathered together.
 An abiding place.
 A home.
-Good questions generate good thinking, and this one encouraged me to change the name of this site.
-So here it is: “Writing Home”.
+Good questions generate good thinking.
+So here it is, my “Writing Home”.

 Home is a place for beginnings, and for new beginnings.
 It’s a place to be, a place to set out from, and a place to return to again after adventures.
 Home is a place of rest and refuge; of welcome and restoration.